AbstractMenus/Docs/general/variables.rst

 Plugin allows you to save and edit variables through actions or admin commands.
 Variables can be **global** or **personal**.

-:Global variable: Variables accesible from any place.
+:Global variable: Variables accessible from any place.
 :Personal variable: Variable binded to player.
 Variable with same name may has different values for different players.

 Variables naming
 ----------------

-You should only use latin symbols and ``_`` when you naming variables, because using any other symbols may call an errors when using in placeholder.
+You should only use Latin symbols and ``_`` when you naming variables, because using any other symbols may call an errors when using in placeholder.

 Variable operations
 -------------------